a4arpon/recipeHunter/README.md

 - Users can save all recipes from any chef as like pdf.
 - Recipes are describe in very detailed any bigener friendly way.

-To Install BuckDonald's Try These Steps
+To Install BuckDonald's Follow These Steps
 ```sh
 npm i
 ```